adobe/aem-upload/README.md

 // at this point its possible to send command to the upload process using
 // the controller

-// cancel the upload of an individual file controller.cancelFile(fileName);
+// cancel the upload of an individual file.
+Note that the "filePath" parameter
+// should be the full target AEM path to the file. an example value might be:
+// "/content/dam/uploadfolder/file-to-cancel.jpg"
+controller.cancelFile(filePath);

 // cancel ALL files in the upload controller.cancel();